iv-sukhanov/finance_tracker/README.md

 make compose-restart
 ```

-This will start the PostgreSQL database, run migrations, and start the bot.
+This will initialize the PostgreSQL database, apply migrations, and start the bot.

 ## Deployment

-This project uses GitHub Actions for automated deployment.
+The project uses GitHub Actions for automated deployment.

+### Manual Deployment

-To trigger a deployment manually you first need to specify `SSH_PRIVATE_KEY` and `VPS_HOST` variables in the github secrets.
+1. Add `SSH_PRIVATE_KEY` and `VPS_HOST` to GitHub secrets.

-Then the workflow dispatch could be triggered running:
+2. Trigger the workflow:

 ```sh
 gh workflow run main.yml
 ```

-or it is possible to add an environmental variable `WORKFLOW_ID=workflow_id` and deploy by running:
+Alternatively, set `WORKFLOW_ID=workflow_id` and deploy using:

 ```sh
 make gh-action